HackYourFuture-CPH/FP-class11/README.md

 [Swagger.json](/src/server/config/swagger.json) file.

-### [Storybook](#storybook) - Tool for developing UI components in isolation
+### Working with Storybook - Tool for developing UI components in isolation

 Check here https://storybook.js.org/

-## Getting Started
-First clone the repo on your local machine using a terminal or a git client.

-#### [Installations](/installations.md)

-#### AWS (Amazon Services)
+### Working with AWS - Amazon Services)
 AWS is used for uploading the podcast files on a AWS S3 bucket.
 There is a user on the AWS that has `AmazonS3FullAccess`.
 There is not a AWS root key, but ONLY a key and a secret key for the AWS user.

 If you need the key and secret to put into the .env file, write to the project manager of the project.

 REMEMBER, this key should be kept super secret!!!
 NEVER add this to any PR!!

+## Getting Started
+First clone the repo on your local machine using a terminal or a git client.

+#### [Installations](/installations.md)

 ## Authors